 </tip>

-2. Keep a searchable database to increase visibility into skills and availability
+2. Increase visibility into skills and availability with a searchable database

 Staying on top of each team member’s strengths is a challenge in any growing team.
 At Scholz & Friends, Jahnens oversees a global team of more than 200 creatives—and sometimes, it can be difficult to remember their roles or names, let alone their specific skills.